mpuening/learn-jakartaee/learn-jakartaee-jsp/README.md

 ## JSP and Servlets

-After building the application, you can run this application with Open Liberty using this command from this `learn-jakartaee-jsp` directory:
+After building the application, you can run this application with Open Liberty or TomEE (via Cargo) using these commands from this `learn-jakartaee-jsp` directory:

 ```
 mvn liberty:stop && mvn liberty:run

+mvn cargo:run
 ```

 Once Liberty has started, open your browser to [index.jsp](http://localhost:9080/learn-jakartaee-jsp/index.jsp)

+If using Cargo, open your browser to [index.jsp](http://localhost:8080/learn-jakartaee-jsp/index.jsp)

 From that page, you have a link to get a greeting.